mutepairejonah/SocialSphere/VSCODE_SETUP.md

 - Check that your account is added as a tester in the Meta App
 - Ensure your token has `instagram_basic` and `instagram_graph_user_media` permissions

-### Database Connection Issues
+### Database Issues
-- Check if PostgreSQL is running
+- SQLite stores data in `./data/sqlite.db`
-- Verify DATABASE_URL in `.env.local`
+- Ensure the `data/` directory has write permissions
-- For SQLite, ensure `data/` directory has write permissions
+- To reset database: `rm -rf data/sqlite.db` (will recreate on next run)

 ## Deployment